Skip to contents

 • Variants used for reporting should be designated as PASS in the VCF FILTER column.
 Variants denoted with e.g. Reject as a FILTER value will not be subject to analysis in PCGR.
 For records with undefined values in the FILTER column ('.'), these will be considered as PASS variants.

 The representation of variant genotype data (allelic depth and support in tumor vs. control sample) is usually formatted in the genotype fields of a VCF file, on a per-sample basis.
 However, considering the VCF output for the numerous somatic SNV/InDel callers that are in use, we have experienced a general lack of uniformity for how this information is encoded in the genotype fields.
-In order for PCGR to recognize this type of information robustly, we currently require that you encode this unambiguously in the INFO field of your VCF file.
+In order for PCGR to recognize this type of information robustly, we currently require that you as a user encode this unambiguously in the INFO field of your VCF file.

 Shown below is how the VCF header for these entries should look like in your input VCF, and how the corresponding variant data is encoded per record: